OccupyWallStreet/nycga4/wp-content/plugins/sidebar-login/readme.txt

 3. Widget settings

 == Changelog ==

+= 2.7.1 =
+* Make rememberme show by default, without a widget save.

+= 2.7.0 =
+* Renamed textdomain from sidebar_login to sidebar-login.
+* Moved translations to Transifex.
+* Added Grunt.
+* Removed deprecated sidebarlogin function.
+* Option to show/hide the rememberme checkbox.
+* Allow login using an email address - username will be queried based on address given.

 = 2.6.0 =
 * Support for Buddypress Profile URL via %buddypress_profile_url%.
 Thanks Tim Reeves.